Bagotia16/IIIT-Bombay-student-data-analysis/README.md

 # IIIT-Bombay-student-data-analysis

-Here we have some data of IITB students who take apply for masters in different university.
+Here we have some data of IITB students who apply for masters in different university.
 We analyse it and give answers of some interesting questions.

 # QUESTIONS